bkoprivica/square-ml-demo/README.md

 # Square ML Demo

-This repository demonstrates a minimal machine learning pipeline that mirrors key responsibilities of a Senior Machine Learning Engineer.
+This repository demonstrates a minimal machine learning pipeline that mirrors typical responsibilities of a ML Engineer.
 The project includes:

 - **Churn Prediction**: Training a logistic regression model on synthetic data.
 - **Product Recommendations**: A static endpoint that returns product recommendations.